Mobile Home Financing | Buying a Mobile Home 2026

 Your guide to securing mobile home loans

-However, there is a silver lining: if you already own the land, you may be able to secure mobile home financing through a personal loan or a chattel loan instead of a mortgage.
+Even so, financing options are still available.
+If you own the land, you might qualify for mobile home loans through a chattel loan or a personal loan instead of a traditional mortgage.
 Fortunately, some mobile home lenders specialize in both residential real estate and personal property, making it possible for you to obtain the mobile home loans you need.

 Check your mobile home financing eligibility.
 Start here